Fulforce/BackupAADSecurityGroups/README.md

  ![image](https://user-images.githubusercontent.com/72546386/174013956-3d045c68-694e-4e43-bd30-9efcf88c8c3d.png)

 Download the import template, copy over the list of UPNs from your backup CSV and you’re good to go!
-I hope this helps 😊
+I hope this helps. 😊

 -----------------------------------------------------------